 The Dalandan orange is native to southeastern Asia and has been growing since ancient times.
 It was then brought to the Americas by explorers in the 16th century and has adapted to warm, tropical climates.
 Today, Dalandan oranges are available in local markets and at specialty grocers the Philippines, South America, and Central America.

 Recipes that include Dalandan Oranges.
 One is easiest, three is harder.

 |Two Ladies and a Spoon||Dalandan Sorbet|

-Someone spotted Dalandan Oranges using the Specialty Produce app for iPhone and Android.
+Someone shared Dalandan Oranges using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.